FabricLabs/doorman-wikipedia/README.md

-# kirbi-wikipedia module
+# doorman-wikipedia module
-A module for [Kirbi](https://github.com/richardson-media-house/kirbi), that adds a command to show results from wikipedia.
+A module for [Doorman](https://github.com/FabricLabs/doorman), that adds a command to show results from wikipedia.

 ## Usage